impl/inv_tcps/README.md

-We exploit a bit of anonymous function trickery to get the callback to call itself for more data; obviously if we were not using anonymous functions we could avoid jumping through that hope.
+We exploit a bit of anonymous function trickery to get the callback to call itself for more data; obviously if we were not using anonymous functions we could avoid jumping through that hoop.
 Otherwise, the code is fairly
 straightforward: receive data on the socket, print out an informational line, and then send the data back.
 Rinse and repeat.